DanielFergisz/FC1307A-PSX-DVR/README.md

 The original FC1307A firmware does not support this command, causing the PSX to reject the adapter.
 This version adds the required 512-byte PIO response using the original FC1307A transfer routine.

-The firmware supports SD cards larger than 128 GB and has been successfully tested with 256 GB and 1 TB cards.
+The firmware extends SD card support beyond the original 128 GB limit and has been successfully tested with 256 GB and 1 TB cards.

 It can also be used with compatible FC1307A-based 44-pin SD-to-IDE adapters commonly installed in PS2 Slim SCPH-700xx consoles.
-It extends card support beyond the original 128 GB limit, with SD cards up to 1 TB successfully tested.

 ## How the HDD check works

 During startup, the PSX verifies the internal drive by writing `0xEC` to the ATA Features register and then issuing the vendor-specific command `0x8E`.

+In the tested startup sequence, the console performs this verification twice.

 ```text
 Features = 0xEC